ilyuhi4/abc_store/README.md

 7. Include navbar in template and create it (lazy URL) - done
 8. Output list of objects in template table with CSS - done
 9. Make search form: query objects from DB on list ims page - done
-10. Using validation and prevent duplicate (normalize)
+10. Using validation and prevent duplicate (normalize) - done
-11. Updating data
+11. Updating data with form
 12. Deleting data with confirmation
 13. Using choice field
 14. Foreign field creation